As the state’s only public medical school, statewide growth of medical education is a priority at The Medical College of Georgia.

 Expanding partnerships with physicians and hospitals throughout Georgia ensures that students experience the full spectrum of medicine, from urban tertiary care hospitals to small-town primary care practices.

 To help address the need for more doctors, in 2006 the AAMCAssociation of American Medical Colleges called for a 30 percent increase in medical school enrollment.
-That year, MCGMedical College of Georgia opened its first clinical campus in Southwest Georgia, the Southwest Campus based at Phoebe Putney Memorial Hospital in Albany, GA.
+The year before, in 2005, MCGMedical College of Georgia had opened its first clinical campus in Southwest Georgia, the Southwest Campus based at Phoebe Putney Memorial Hospital in Albany, GA.
 The Southwest Campus is strategically located in a relatively rural area of the state where physician shortages are most acute.
 Data confirm that physicians who come from and/or train in rural areas are more likely to practice in rural areas.

 In 2007, MCG announced the Southeast Campus, which is now based at St. Joseph's/Candler Health System in Savannah and the Southeast Georgia Health System in Brunswick.